Ethos

 Between French days, class teachers create opportunities for pupils to engage in different retrieval practice activities.
 Revisiting vocabulary, phonics and grammar points regularly help pupils embed their knowledge in their long-term memory.
 There is a French display in each classroom.
 Together with the floor books, which are kept with each cohort, displays are updated half-termly and act as a visual reminder of previous learning as well as of the characteristics of linguists.

-The topic for our next French Day in Spring 1 will be Colours.
+The topic for our most recent French Day was Colours.

 from our pupils in Reception up to Year 6...